jackyhuynh/MyPythonKB/source/Fundamental/10_ReviewSevenToTen/README.md

 print(mystr)
 ```

-3. What will be assigned to some_nums after special = '0123456789' and some_nums = special[0:10:2] executes?
+3. What will be assigned to some_nums after special = '0123456789' and some_nums = special[0:10:2] executes? - Answer: 02468
 4. Practice:
     - Assume big references a string.
 Write a statement that converts the string it references to lowercase and assigns
-      the
-      converted string to the variable little.
+      the converted string to the variable little.
     - Write Python code that asks the user to enter a series of single-digit numbers without separation (e.g., "2514").
-      The
-      program should then display the sum of these digits.
+      The program should then display the sum of these digits.

 ## VI.
 File Handling
-What is the process used to convert an object to a stream of bytes that can be saved in a file?
+What is the process used to convert an object to a stream of bytes that can be saved in a file? - pickling
+   - Pickling is the process of serializing an object into a byte stream, which can then be saved to a file.